EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/readable_code.md

 - Code is read much more often than it is written - [some sources][code-is-read-more-than-it-is-written] report that in a typical project the code
 "read vs write" ratio is 7:1, i.e. code is read seven times more than it is written.
-- Readable code is easier to understand, maintain, debug and extend (reuse) - saving time and effort.
+- Readable code is easier to understand, maintain, debug, and extend (reuse) - saving time and effort.
 - Readable code can also make it better and more secure in a way, as it is easier for reviewers to pick out errors.
+- Typed code

 ### Solutions